-- 1. Choose File > Open or click on the Open button on the toolbar. - 2.
+- 1. Click on the Open button on the toolbar. - 2.
 Change the files filter to the image format you wish to convert (PNG, JPEG, GIF, or TIFF) - 3.
 Open the Image file you wish to convert - 4.
-Upon opening the file, PDF Studio will automatically convert the Image to a PDF document that you can then save as new PDF document.
+Upon opening the file, PDF Studio will automatically convert the image to a PDF document that you can then save as new PDF document.